 Ask for help

-Your pup will need frequent potty breaks every three hours, at least.
+Your pup will need frequent potty breaks at least every few hours.
 You will need somebody to take them outside to encourage potty training for your puppy.
 This will require some scheduling and planning.
-If it’s impossible for you to go home or take your pup out during your breaks (if working from home), then this is where you will need the help of your family members, trust-worthy friends, friendly neighbors, or some paid help from trusted puppy sitters or doggie daycares.
+If it’s impossible for you to go home or take your pup out during your breaks (if working from home), then this is where you will need the help of your family members, trustworthy friends, friendly neighbors, or some paid help from trusted puppy sitters or doggie daycares.